 Terrence L. Johnson is a professor of African American religious studies at Harvard Divinity School.
 He was a senior fellow at the Berkley Center from February to September 2022, after having previously served as a senior research fellow from April 2019 to January 2022.
 From 2015 to 2022 he was an associate professor of religion and politics at Georgetown University's Department of Government, as well as an affiliate member of the Department of African American Studies, and serves on the executive committee of the Center for Jewish Civilization at Georgetown University.
 Johnson’s research interests include African American political thought, ethics, American religions, and the role of religion in public life.
-He is the author of Blacks and Jews in America: An Invitation to Dialogue (2022, with Jacques Berlinerblau); We Testify with Our Lives: How Religion Transformed Radical Thought from Black Power to Black Lives Matter (2021) and Tragic Soul-Life: W.E.B.
-Du Bois and the Moral Crisis Facing American Democracy (2012) and serves as co-editor of the Duke University Press Series Religious Cultures of African and African Diaspora People.
+He is the author of Blacks and Jews in America: An Invitation to Dialogue (2022, with Jacques Berlinerblau); We Testify with Our Lives: How Religion Transformed Radical Thought from Black Power to Black Lives Matter (2021); and Tragic Soul-Life: W.E.B.
+Du Bois and the Moral Crisis Facing American Democracy (2012).
+He also serves as co-editor of the Duke University Press Series Religious Cultures of African and African Diaspora People.
 Johnson holds a B.A. from Morehouse College, an M.Div. from Harvard Divinity School, and a Ph.D. from Brown University.

 “The Master’s tools will never dismantle the master’s house.”

 When the lesbian poet and writer Audre Lorde voiced those piercing words in a speech at the Modern Language Association’s 1979 annual meeting, she introduced a new political discourse to build upon Black feminists and Womanists’ criticisms of patriarchy, classism, sexism, and heterosexism.
 As Lorde saw it, the existing language and way of imagining freedom and justice assumed that America was built to protect the rights and dignity of every human being.
 Clearly it was not.